neogeographica/quakesounds/README.md

 internal utilities and you want to force it to use external utilities.

-And there is nothing sacred about the default collection of available `converter` values (passthru, wav, ogg, m4r).
+And there is nothing sacred about the default collection of available `converter` values (passthru, wav, wav_nr, ogg, ogg_nr, m4r, m4r_nr).
 When you choose a value for the `converter` setting, you are just naming any other setting.
 That other setting's value must define which utility or utilities to launch for processing sound data, and what arguments to use.

-So you can examine the current definitions of the `passthru`, `wav`, `ogg`, and `m4r` settings to see exactly what they are doing to the sound data.
-You can edit the definitions of those settings to change the arguments used when invoking the sound utilities.
+So you can examine the current definitions of the `passthru`, `wav`, `ogg`, and etc. settings to see exactly what they are doing to the sound data.
+You can edit the definitions of those settings (and the settings they reference) to change the arguments used when invoking the sound utilities.

 You could also add a new setting containing a definition of an entirely different sound processing pipeline, using whatever new setting name you like.